gonespy/bstormps3/MARADNS_DEADWOOD.md

 ![deadwood command prompt](guide/deadwood.png)

+Note that deadwood does not log all its errors to the command prompt, so if you are having issues with it, check the file `dwlog.txt` for any errors.

 You can close this command prompt if you want.
 When you want to stop deadwood, open an administrator command prompt in the Deadwood-3-2-11-win32 folder and type:

 ```